 Responsibility involves doing what is right, doing what you ought to do.
 Being responsible means being accountable for your behavior and obligations.
 Responsibility is represented by the color green, which is associated with environmentalism.
-Let us know if you feel our character values are being reflected in our staff and the programs we offer.
-We're always interested in how we can further incorporate character development into our member's lives and all areas of our organization.

 We challenge our members and participants to believe in and behave according to these Core Values in three ways: